 Generalized material on the generic approach to OF has been published in symposia3 and surgical manuals.4

 By tradition, many surgeons impose a mandatory waiting period between injury and attempted repair.
 However, these beliefs are not supported with randomized, prospective data.
 Subjectively, most practitioners of OF repair would base a decision of timing of surgery on the condition of the patient and the appearance of the tissues at clinical examination.
 As would be the case with any major pelvic reconstruction, the patient should be assessed for nutritional status and general medical fitness for surgery.
 It is quite common in OF to see patients present for care in an advanced state of malnutrition.
 These patients can require long periods of rehabilitation prior to the safe performance of fistula repair.
 Since OF results most commonly from regional ischemia, it is also not uncommon to encounter patients for whom the process of sloughing of necrotic tissue is not yet complete.
-In these cases, fistula repair should not be attempted ...
+In these cases, fistula repair should not be attempted until necrotic tissue is ...